Updated: May 2020

 - Attract more visitors to your website

-- Create more conversions (that means more customer enquiries by telephone or email)
+- Create more conversions (i.e. more customer enquiries or sales)

-With your expert content, you’re not only giving authority, you’re also gaining authority – from the people who are reading, liking and sharing it and looking to you for expertise and answers to their problems.
+With your expert content, you’re not only giving authority, your website is also gaining authority – from the people who are reading, liking and sharing it and looking to you for expertise and answers to their problems.

 What types of content marketing should you use?